oliora/oliora.github.io/_posts/2016-02-12-where-to-put-std-move.md

   (An [*xvalue*](http://en.cppreference.com/w/cpp/language/value_category) if you want to be more precise)

 It's quite easy to remember: non-static non-reference data members are part of the object (it's a *composition*), so they are the same value category as the object itself, i.e. *rvalues* if the object is an *rvalue*.
-In contrast, things pointed by reference and static data members don't belong to the object thus they don't depend on the object's value category, they are always *lvalues*.
+In contrast, things pointed by a reference members and static data members don't belong to the object thus ones don't depend on the object's value category, ones are always *lvalues*.

 ## Which one to use?

 The first expression `std::move(object.member)` is much stronger than the second one.
 Use it when you need to **force** move semantics for the member itself whatever the member is and you really understand all the consequences of it.
 (Here imagine an unexpected move from a shared object!).
-If you need to allow move semantics for a member of an *rvalue* referenced `object`, use `std::move(object).member` expression instead.

 The second expression `std::move(object).member` is safer and more intelligent: it forces only the object itself to became an *rvalue*, then (the safe) member access rules do the rest.
 Rather than force move semantics for the member, the expression gently **allows** it.
 It is safe operation as long as you know that the object is a temporary, doesn't matter what the member is.